cginternals/glbinding/README.md

+# glbinding

-*glbinding* is a generated C++ binding for OpenGL solely based on the new xml-based OpenGL API specification (gl.xml).
+*glbinding* is a generated C++ binding for OpenGL which is solely based on the new xml-based OpenGL API specification (gl.xml).
 It is a fully fledged OpenGL API binding compatible with current code based on other C bindings, e.g., [GLEW](http://glew.sourceforge.net/) or [glad](https://github.com/Dav1dde/glad).
 The binding is generated using python scripts and templates, that can be easily adapted to fit custom needs.

 *glbinding* leverages modern C++11 features like enum classes, lambdas, and variadic templates, instead of relying on macros (all OpenGL symbols are real functions and variables).
 It provides [type-safe parameters](#type-safe-parameters), [per feature API header](#per-feature-api-header), [lazy function resolving](#lazy-function-resolving), [multi-context](#multi-context-support) and [multi-thread](#multi-thread-support) support, [global](#global-callbacks) and [local](#local-callbacks) function callbacks, [meta information](#meta-information) about the generated OpenGL binding and the OpenGL runtime, as well as multiple [examples](#examples) for quick-starting your projects.